Sexual violence: Consequences

 In some cases victims of sexual violence may be stigmatized and ostracized by their families and others.
 Societal perceptions that the victim provoked sexual violence lead to a lack of disclosure of sexual assault which is associated with even more severe psychological consequences, particularly in children.
 Thus, more interventions are needed in order to order to change societal attitudes towards sexual violence as well as efforts designed to educate those to whom the survivors may disclose the assault.

+Possible fatal outcomes

+Examples of possible fatal outcomes related to sexual violence include suicide, homicide, and HIV/AIDS-related death.

+Possible non-fatal outcomes

+Physical consequences

+Examples of non-fatal physical consequences of sexual violence include unwanted pregnancy, infertility, sexual dysfunction, chronic pelvic pain, urinary tract infections, sexually transmitted infections (including HIV/AIDS), obesity, anorexia, gastrointestinal disorders, gynecological and pregnancy complications, migraine and other frequent headaches, fatigue, and nausea.

+Psychological consequences

+Examples of non-fatal psychological consequences of sexual violence include denial, shock, fear, confusion, anxiety, guilt, depression, alienation, eating disorders, social phobias, rape trauma syndrome, PTSD, and increased substance use or abuse.

 Treatment

 In the emergency room, emergency contraceptive medications are offered to women raped by men because about 5% of such rapes result in pregnancy.
 Preventative medication against sexually transmitted infections are given to victims of all types of sexual assault (especially for the most common diseases like chlamydia, gonorrhea, trichomoniasis and bacterial vaginosis) and a blood serum is collected to test for STIs (such as HIV, hepatitis B and syphilis).
 Any survivor with abrasions are immunized for tetanus if five years have elapsed since the last immunization.
 Short-term treatment with a benzodiazepine may help with acute anxiety and antidepressants may be helpful for symptoms of PTSD, depression and panic attacks.

 Sexual violence survivors who have lasting psychological symptoms as a result of their trauma may seek psychological counseling and therapy.

 Informal treatment, or support, includes social support, which can provide avenues for social justice engagement.
 Themes of self-reflection, social support, and activism aimed at supporting other survivors and preventing sexual violence are associated with improved functioning and facilitating positive change post trauma.
 Involvement in anti-sexual violence activism can aid survivors in making sense of the social conditions that contributed to their violation, recover self-confidence, and facilitate peer support, however survivors have also identified burn out to be prevalent in activist work.